 Specialist Areas of the University

-There are a number of specialised areas of the University you may need to familiarise yourself with including the Library, Marketing and Communications Office, Research Services Office, and Yunggorendi First Nations Centre for Higher Education and Research.
+There are a number of specialised areas of the University you may need to familiarise yourself with including the Library, Office of Communications and Engagement, Research Services Office, and Office of Indigenous Strategy and Engagement.

 On your first day, you read about the University's Policies and Procedures.
 Now that you have been at the University for a few weeks, you probably have more of an idea of the information you need to do your job.
 This is a good opportunity to revisit this page, to make sure you are aware of the policies which affect you.
 Please speak to your supervisor about policies that are the most relevant to your position.

 The following are some additional policies to familiarise yourself with.